 Microsoft’s PowerPoint (PPT) software program is the go-to audiovisual aid for salespeople.
 But in many cases, PowerPoint works against the seller.

-If your presentation looks average, the prospect is likely to treat you in an average way.
+We teach people how to treat us.
+If your presentation is average, the prospect’s response will be average.
 If you want to seem like every other salesperson, give a PowerPoint presentation.

-I avoid using PPT whenever possible, but if I have to use it to convey a certain message visually, I oversize fonts and recommend these guidelines:
+I avoid using PPT whenever possible, but if I have to use it to convey a certain message visually, I recommend these guidelines:

 - Use black background with light letters